On this page, you will find the answers to some of the most common questions the SAS (Student and Academic Services) department receives.

 The eVision team are members of SAS; eVision is not a separate team external to The Courtauld.

-What is the Virtual Learning Environment (VLE) and how do I access it?
+43. What is the Virtual Learning Environment (VLE) and how do I use it?

 Access to the VLE will be provided once students have completed enrolment.
 Students should log in using their Courtauld email address and password.
 The first time a student accesses the site, they will need to use the password assigned to them, before being prompted to change it.